If you are facing financial problems, you need to reach out and get debt advice. Do NOT pay for debt advice, as you can access this for free.

 Trussel Trust

-Trussel Trust has a large network of food banks across the UK.
-If you are struggling to get food on the table, a doctor, health visitor, school or and social worker can issue you with a food voucher.
+Trussel Trust has an extensive network of food banks across the UK.
+If you are struggling to get food on the table, a doctor, health visitor, school or social worker can issue you with a food voucher.

 Shelter

-Shelter give housing advice no matter what your circumstances.
-They will be able to give you guidance and legal advice to help with bad housing as well as potential evictions, repossessions and homelessness.
+Shelter gives housing advice no matter what your circumstances.
+They will be able to provide you with guidance and legal advice to help with inadequate housing as well as potential evictions, repossessions and homelessness.

 Turn 2 Us